Mikescops/git-notify-extension/README.md

 | [Paola Ducolin](https://github.com/pducolin) | [Bradley Cushing](https://github.com/bradcush) | [Bastien Granger](https://github.com/bastienGranger) | [Quentin Barbe](https://github.com/forty) |
 | -------------------------------------------- | ---------------------------------------------- | ---------------------------------------------------- | ----------------------------------------- |

+> [!TIP]
+> Original logo credits to [misutakitto](https://www.instagram.com/misutakitto/), use is strictly limited to this project.

+## Disclaimer

+> [!NOTE]
+> This project is not affiliated with GitLab.
+It is an open-source project maintained by volunteers.
+> "GITLAB" wordmark and "GITLAB" logo are the property of GitLab Inc.